 Neapolitans have a sweet tooth and for breakfast you can choose from an almost endless array of sugary pastries.
 My favourite?
 Sfogliatella – a heavenly creation of incredibly thin layers of puff pastry with an orange-ricotta filling.
 You can’t leave Naples without having tried a sfogliatella and although you can get them in a lot of coffee bars, the best sfogliatelle are served at the stylish Gran Café Cambrinus, near the Piazza del Plebiscito.
 You’ll pay tourist prices here, but as a one-off experience it will be more than worth it (believe me).

-Naples has an infinite number of stunning squares, churches, city palaces and castles.
+Naples has an almost infinite number of stunning squares, churches, city palaces and castles.
 You could write a collection of books if you wanted to cover all of them, but I’ll stick to a few highlights here.